Wood Rot: Identify, Causes, Repair, and Prevention

 You might also notice surface fungus growth, like white strands or orange patches, especially near plumbing lines or foundation walls.

-What Does Rotting Wood Smell Like?
+What Does Rotted Wood Smell Like?

-Wood rotting releases a distinct, unpleasant odor caused by fungal breakdown and trapped moisture.
+Rotted wood releases a distinct, unpleasant odor caused by fungal breakdown and trapped moisture.

-Rotting wood has a musty, earthy, or moldy smell near decaying wood, especially in basements, crawl spaces, or poorly ventilated wall cavities.
+Rotted wood has a musty, earthy, or moldy smell near decaying wood, especially in basements, crawl spaces, or poorly ventilated wall cavities.

 The odor becomes stronger in wet rot and white rot cases, where dampness fuels fungal activity.